merenlab/merenlab.org/_posts/anvio/2015-05-02-anvio-tutorial.md

 ### I run into an issue, who's fault is it?

 It is Tom's.
-But you can always enter a [bug report](https://github.com/meren/anvio/issues), and it would be very useful for us to remember to fix that.
-The codebase is young, and there will be issues.
+But you can always enter a [bug report](https://github.com/meren/anvio/issues) if you are certain that it needs to be fixed in the anvi'o code base.
+If you are not sure, please come to [the anvi'o discussion group]({% post_url anvio/2015-10-14-anvio-discussion-group %}), and let's talk about it!

-### I have suggestions!

-This is great.
-That's exactly why you have accesss to this codebase.
-Either file an [issue](https://github.com/meren/anvio/issues), or send an e-mail (a.murat.eren@gmail.com).